MounikaBeerelly/React-Notes/README.md

     - That means, with this approach the app will have 2 bundles.
         - One would be a normal bundle which contains all the code of the app except for the cart component.
 This bundle will be loaded when the user visits our app.
         - The other bundle will contain the code of the cart component which will be loaded only when the user visits the shopping cart.
- - That is why this process is also known as  on demand  loading  .
+ - That is why this process is also known as  on demand  loading.